Frequently Asked Questions

 In some parts of the country, pool owners operate their pools throughout the winter even though light freezing conditions may occur.
 If your system is equipped with an isolation valve in the collector feed line and check valve in the collector return line:

 1. Turn the circulating system off and allow at least 30 minutes for the solar collectors and piping to drain.
-If your installation does not allow for gravity drainage, the system must be manually drained.
+If your installation does not allow for gravity drainage, the system must be manually drained from the roof or a dedicated drain line.

 2. Once drained, close the isolation valve in the collector feed line.
 If your system is automatically controlled, switch the control panel into the "pool" or "off" position.
 Turn the filtration system back on to protect it from freezing.